Chapter 4

 The most important process of interaction of black holes with the

-black hole absorbs the surrounding material and thus
+black hole absorbs the surrounding material with its gravity and

 *) On the contrary, the least